Undistraction/undistraction-com/src/content/pages/home/main.md

 * [cssapi-mq](https://github.com/Undistraction/cssapi-mq) is a fully-featured
   and flexible API for rendering Media Queries in CSS-in-JS applications.
 * [jasmine-multline-matchers](https://github.com/Undistraction/jasmine-multiline-matchers)
-  are a set of Jest / Jasmine matchers for matching against multiline strings.
+  are a set of Jest / Jasmine matchers for matching against multi-line strings.
 * [grid-model](https://github.com/Undistraction/grid-model) is a small library
-  for modeling a grid and accessing its metrics.
+  for modelling a grid and accessing its metrics.

 If you'd like to see the code I write you can take a look at my [Github Account](https://github.com/Undistraction) and to see what I've been